exoriente/nodice/03_01_combat.md

 Spend a save point to ignore the consequences of an attack.
 This will allow you to:

-- Ignore a critical attack and escape
+- Ignore an attack with major advantage
 - Escape from tied combat
 - Ignore suppresive fire